DavidS95/Smokeless_UMAF/README.md

 * AMD Overclocking menu - Most settings that are in here should work if the menu appears for you

+To have the best chance of talking to me or the creator of this tool this is the server to join [Isle of Zen](https://discord.gg/isle-of-zen-772105072720871435))

+Reporting issues and asking about behavoir is best done there in #help-n-support

 ## Donate